saltybrackets/ghostradio/README.md

 Stations reside in a json file, keyed on ranges of pot values.

-Audio is played/streamed using the VLC python library.
+Audio is played/streamed using the LibVLCSharp library.
+So VLC does need to be installed.

 ## 3D Printing
 This project eventually inspired me to get my own 3D printer to design my own housing for the internal parts (of course, I have lots of other project in mind I'll use the printer for).